Updated: August 30, 2024 13 mins read Published: January 10, 2024

 Learn which big data trends are mighty enough to define the entire technology landscape in the next decades

-According to Statista, the combined volume of data generated in 2024 alone will be close to 150 zettabytes, which is a staggering figure.
-Companies able to harness its potential, distinguish the most promising solutions among all the big data industry trends, and adopt the hottest technologies in this domain will enjoy countless advantages and take the lead in the competitive market.
+Companies able to harness the potential of data, distinguish the most promising solutions among all the big data industry trends, and adopt the hottest technologies in this domain will enjoy countless advantages and take the lead in the competitive market.

 According to Doug Laney, former VP of Gartner, infonomics, one of the latest trends in big data, is “the theory, study and discipline of asserting economic significance to information.
 It strives to apply both economic and asset management principles and practices to the valuation, handling and deployment of information assets.”

-In plain English, infonomics treats data as a commodity-like substance.
+In simpler terms, infonomics treats data as a commodity-like substance.
 After all, if data can substantially improve forecasting results and therefore boost sales or minimize losses; if it can help target the right consumer cohorts with the right products; and if it can improve public safety — why shouldn’t it be treated as a valuable resource, just like rare metals or fossil fuels?

 Infonomics model: measure, manage, and monetize information